ASendellPrice/ZosteropsGenomicLandscape/README.md

 # The genomic landscape of divergence across the speciation continuum in an island-colonising bird

-This GitHub repository contains custom scripts used in the manuscript: 'Sendell-Price et al. The genomic landscape of divergence across the speciation continuum in an island-colonising bird' submitted to Evolution.
+This GitHub repository contains supplementary material and custom scripts used in the manuscript: 'Sendell-Price et al. The genomic landscape of divergence across the speciation continuum in an island-colonising bird' submitted to Evolution.
 Custom scripts include:

+### Supplmentary material:
+1) Supporting_Information.pdf

 ### R script used to compare distributional skew (and kurtosis) of FST values:
 1) CompareSkewness.R